18 Can’t Miss Hydrocodone Withdrawal Symptoms

 18. Lack of Energy

-Though you will feel restless, your body will be going through a lot without much food or sleep so it is likely that you will feel a lack of energy for most of the time you are going through hydrocodone withdrawal (normally about a week).
-Make sure you rest a lot, as you would do the same if you were ill with the flu, and to take care of yourself.
-Ask someone else to stay with you and help take care of you too, if it is possible.
-Seeking treatment can help you through as well.
-Call 800-934-1582(Who Answers?) toll free to find help today.
+Though you will feel restless, your body will be going through a lot without much food or sleep, so you will likely feel a lack of energy for most of the time you are going through hydrocodone withdrawal.
+Make sure you rest a lot, as you would if you were ill with the flu, and take care of yourself.
+Ask someone else to stay with you and help take care of you, too, if possible.

 the Take-Away